ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **Tribe: On Homecoming and Belonging** by Sebastian Junger <span class="primary-color">★</span>

    > What would you risk dying for—and for whom—is perhaps the most profound question a person can ask themselves.
-The vast majority of people in modern society are ble to pass their whole lives without ever having to answer that question, which is both an enormous blessing and a significant loss.
+The vast majority of people in modern society are able to pass their whole lives without ever having to answer that question, which is both an enormous blessing and a significant loss.

    Sebastian Junger's *Tribe* is concise and thought-provoking.
-It raises important questions about how we should organize ourselves in modern society.
+It raises important questions about how we should organize ourselves in modern society and what progress really looks like.

 - **Into Thin Air** by Jon Krakauer  <span class="primary-color">★</span>